 Also, Doordarshan shows a visual treat at the same time on the morning of the Mahalaya.
 After the advent of the satellite channels, most of the regional ones too joined the bandwagon, and that too quite successfully.

-The night before Mahalaya is also a special and a short one!
-Earlier, people used to engage themselves in feasts throughout that night and the crescendo was reached with the start of the programme on Radio.
-These things have faded away with the course of time, but the nostalgia and excitement which Mahalaya once created is still there.
+The night before Mahalaya is also a special and short one!
+Earlier, people used to engage themselves in feasts throughout that night and the crescendo was reached with the start of the programme on the Radio.
+These things have faded away with the course of time, but the nostalgia and excitement which Mahalaya once created are still there.

 The eye is given to the idol of Devi Durga on this auspicious day.
-It is an age old custom which is rather obsolete these days.
+It is an age-old custom that is rather obsolete these days.
 Still, some age old houses which observe the Durga Puja abide by this custom, even today.